Berezin regularity of domains in C^n and the essential norms of Toeplitz operators: Preliminaries and Results

 The following are the main theorems in our paper.
 These results show that the geometry of the domain plays an important role in understanding the BC-regularity of the domain.

-Theorem \ref{ThmBregular} gives a positive answer to the question above in case the domain is convex and its boundary does not contain any analytic structure.
+Theorem \ref{ThmBregular} gives a positive answer to the question above in case the domain is finite type in the sense of D'Angelo or convex and its boundary does not contain any analytic structure .
 We note that such domains satisfy property (P) of Catlin or equivalently B-regularity of Sibony (see, \cite{Catlin84, Sibony87, FuStraube98,StraubeBook}).

 We say a set $X\subset \C$ contains a non-trivial analytic disc if there exists a non-constant holomorphic mapping $f:\mathbb{D}\to X$.